pascalpp/pascal.com/src/lib/diary/2024-06-12-string-comparison-with-trie/page.md

 Simple!
 Or not.

 First, I downloaded the `scrabble-dictionary.txt` from some Github repo.
-It contains {scrabbieDictionary.length.toLocaleString()} words.
+It contains {scrabbleDictionary.length.toLocaleString()} words.
 So I naively thought I could just loop through my combinations and filter them using the dictionary:

 <div>